AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit6.md

 Arrays are a group of variables referred to by a common name.
 Below are some important points to know about Java arrays:

 - In Java, all arrays are dynamically allocated.
-- Arrays are stored in contiguous memory (consecutive memory locations).
+- Primitives are stored in contiguous memory (consecutive memory locations).
+- Class objects are stored in a heap segment.
-- Java arrays are objects, so we can find the length of a given array using the object property length.
+- Java arrays are objects, so we can find the length of a given array using the object property `length`.
 - A Java array variable can also be declared like other variables with [] after the data type.
 - The variables in the array are ordered, and each has an index beginning with 0.
 - Java array can also be used as a static field, a local variable, or a method parameter.